electron260/websocket/README.md

 main.py : using FastAPI, receiving the audio from the web client and using the VoiceCommands repo to process the audio

+# Test
+Some unit test have been made in the Voice Commands submodule